 Other training specified by OHA.

-Community Leads must submit an annual local program plan and local program budget to OHA for approval.
+Community Leads must submit an plans required for model implementation and an annual local program budget to OHA for approval.

 Community Leads must use funds for this Program Element in accordance with its local program budget, which has been approved by OHA.
 Modification to the local program budget may only be made with OHA approval.

 General Revenue and Expense Reporting.
 Community Leads must complete an “Oregon Health Authority Public Health Division Expenditure and Revenue Report” located in Exhibit C of this Agreement.
 These reports must be submitted to OHA each quarter on the following schedule: